hashgraph/hedera-services/hedera-node/docs/design/services/token-service/airdrops/airdrop-pending-state.md

 We can have a case, where we have multiple airdrops for the same fungible token.
 In this case the  `PendingAirdropValue` would be updated with the new aggregated value.

-### Serialization

-In order for the pending state to be kept during node upgrades or restarts we should write it on disk with a serialization mechanism, as we do for other context or state related information.
-This could be done in the `InitialModServiceTokenSchema` since the pending airdrop state would be written in the already existing token state.

-We should define a new entry in `StateChildIndices` called `AIRDROPS`.
-Based on it, we would fetch a `VirtualMap` entry for the airdrops.
-It would include an `AirdropKey`, which would be a `PendingAirdropId` representation as a key and an `EntityNum` , which would be a `PendingAirdropValue` representation as a value.
-The `AirdropKey` should implement the `VirtualKey` interface, so that the key has a very strong hash algorithm to optimize performance. `EntityNum` is an already existing numeric wrapper for long values that extend the `VirtualValue` interface and provide better efficiency for usage in `VirtualMaps`.

-We would also need to create genesis children for this map in `ServicesState`  and a boolean property for enabling/disabling virtual merkle state from them - `tokens.airdrops.useVirtualMerkle` .

 ### Stores

 We need to define a special `WritableStore` for the airdrops, so that we can manipulate the content in them.
 This would be the `WritableAirdropStore`.